 The raw spectra were baseline corrected at 1625 and 1795 nm (5 pt averages) (Figure 2) and the spectrum of distilled water was subtracted (Figures 3).
 The peak height at 1660 nm was correlated to the percent tetramethylammonium hydroxide (Figure 4).
 Figure 5 shows this correlation extended out to 0 and 25%.
 The zero point fits well on the linear regression but the 25% point does not.
 This is due to density changes in the sample with increasing concentration.
 In Table I (page 3) the predictions based on this single wavelength analysis are given.
 Note that when the prediction for 25% is multiplied by its density, the prediction improves significantly.
 No corrections were made on these spectral data for temperature changes, which could impact the accuracy of the predictions.

-Since semiconductor processes are very sensitive to metals contamination, Guided Wave recommends using our mechanically stabilized Teflon Flow Cell.
+Since semiconductor processes are very sensitive to metals contamination, Guided Wave recommends using our mechanically stabilized Teflon Flow Cell or PFA/PEEK Flow cell for corrosive environments when the probe needs to be constructed completely metal-free.
 With sample wetted components of synthetic sapphire optics and Teflon, no metals are exposed so metal contamination is eliminated.
 The cell is seen below with its front entry port exposed with a cleaning port on top.
 Stainless steel metal parts stabilize the unit against thermal distortion.